rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/dynamic-map-server.md

 1. Click **CATALOG** > select *map_listener* package > click **Deploy package**.
 2. In the **Name of deployment** box, provide a name for the specific deployment say `Map Listener Deployment`
-3. Since *map_listener_executable* has device runtime, you must select the device you want to deploy the component on.
+3. Since *MapListener* has device runtime, you must select the device you want to deploy the component on.
 Click **Refresh the list of online devices** to retrieve an updated list of online devices.
 4. Select the device from the **Select device for deploying the component** drop-down